 Based on the table, which of the following claims about the relationship between the wolves and the moose is supported?

-This type of question involves taking the information provided in the question stem and performing a calculation of some kind to get the right answer or finding the mathematical method required to answer the question.
-Sometimes, the information you need in order to do the calculation is in the text; other times, it will be found in a table or graph.
+This type of question involves taking the information provided in the question stem and performing a calculation to get the right answer or finding the mathematical method required to answer the question.
+Sometimes, the information you need to do the calculation is in the text.
+Other times, it will be found in a table or graph.
 Below is an example of this question type:

 Scientists monitored the net primary productivity and respiration rate of a savanna ecosystem to determine how much life can be supported within the ecosystem.
 The net primary productivity of the savanna was about 1,980 kcal/m2/year, and the respiration rate was measured as about 1,020 kcal/m2/year.
 Which of the following methods should be used to determine the gross primary productivity of the ecosystem?